airbytehq/airbyte/docs/connector-development/cdk-python/schemas.md

 ```
 And objects inside array of referenced by $ref attribute.

  In case if value cannot be casted (e.g. string "asdf" cannot be casted to integer) field would contain original value and no error reported.
+Schema normalization support any jsonschema types, nested objects/arrays and reference types.
+Types described as array of more than one type (except "null"), types under oneOf/anyOf keyword wont be transformed.

 *Note:* This transformation is done by source, not stream itself.
 I.e. if you have overriden "read_records" method in your stream it wont affect object transformation.
 All transformation are done in-place by modifing output object before passing it to "get_updated_state" method, so "get_updated_state" would receive transformed object.